 AFTERCARE AND RECOVERY

 Dr. Minniti will discuss your recovery and how long until you will be at a normal activity level.
-In general, most people have mild to moderate swelling, and little bruising and are back to work in 7 to 10 days.
+In general, you can possibly have mild to moderate swelling, and maybe have some bruising and are back to work in 7 to 10 days.

-Immediately after surgery, it is best to use cold packs for 72 hours to reduce swelling.
+Possibly after surgery, it is best to use cold packs for 72 hours to reduce swelling.
 Sleeping on extra pillows to elevate your head is also important to reduce swelling.
 You will be seen the next day after surgery as well as one week and two weeks after surgery.
-You will be shown how to care for your incisions immediately after your surgery and Dr. Minniti will care for them as well the day after, reviewing the care process for you.
-Sutures will be removed one week after surgery.
-You will not need drains.
-You may shower two days after surgery; this will help clean the hair and remove matting or knots.
+You will be shown how to care for your incisions after your surgery and Dr. Minniti will care for them as well the day after, reviewing the care process for you.
+Sutures will be reviewed one week after surgery.
+You may not need drains.
+You may shower two days after surgery; this will help clean the hair and reduce matting or knots.

 During the first week after surgery, you should increase your activity to the level of your comfort, however no heavy lifting.
-You can resume driving when you feel able to react quickly, usually 5 to 7 days.
-Most people feel comfortable returning to work in 7 to 10 days.
-You may resume exercise in three to four weeks, depending on the individual.
+You may be able to resume driving when you feel able to react quickly, usually 5 to 7 days.
+You may possibly feel comfortable returning to work in 7 to 10 days.
+You may possibly resume exercise in three to four weeks, depending on the individual.